WestDRI/wgpages/content/pythonhpc.md

   - no reading of extra bits (type, size, reference count)
   - no type checking
   - contiguous allocation in memory
-  - numpy was written in C &nbsp;⇒&nbsp; pre-compiled
+  - NumPy was written in C &nbsp;⇒&nbsp; pre-compiled
-2. numpy lets you work with mathematical arrays.
+2. NumPy lets you work with mathematical arrays.

-Lists and numpy arrays behave very differently:
+Lists and NumPy arrays behave very differently:

 ```py
 a = [1, 2, 3, 4]